AdarshGouda/DeepNeuralNets_Plant-Seedlings/README.md

 # DeepNeuralNets_Plant-Seedlings

 Several Architectures were tried as listed below.
 These ANNs were trainied in separate jupyter files due to limited GPU memory for the tensors.
-All the architecture implementation are shown in Plant Seedling Classification Project.ipynb file Saved models during the traning are loaded in the ipynb here to perform the assessment.
+All the architecture implementation are shown in [Plant Seedling Classification Project.ipynb](https://github.com/AdzTheDemon/DeepNeuralNets_Plant-Seedlings/blob/main/Plant%20Seedling%20Classification_Project_Submission.ipynb) file.
+Saved models during the traning are loaded in the ipynb here to perform the assessment.

+Note: Run the individual files of each Architecture to same the trained model.
+This trained model will be called by [Plant Seedling Classification Project.ipynb](https://github.com/AdzTheDemon/DeepNeuralNets_Plant-Seedlings/blob/main/Plant%20Seedling%20Classification_Project_Submission.ipynb)

 ## ANN Architectures